JairamDeo/Syntax-Level-up/frontend/README.md

-# 🚀 Web Application For Syntax Level Up
+# 🚀 Web Application For Syntax Level Up Frontend

 This is the frontend of Syntax Level Up Application built with **React**, **Tailwind CSS**